Breastfeeding & OTC Medication: Safety Tips That You Need To Know

 Spring can wreak havoc for new moms with allergies, and there simply is no time for stuffiness and antihistamine drowsiness with a new baby.
 Loratadine (Claritin) or fexofenadine (Allegra) are non-drowsy OTC antihistamines used to relieve symptoms of sneezing, itching, watery eyes, and runny nose.

 Because of low (or no) sedation and low milk levels, using the lowest dose possible of loratadine or fexofenadine for allergy symptoms would not be expected to cause side effects in infants.
-You may want to avoid Allegra-D or Claritin-D, as the combination with the decongestant pseudoephedrine might slow down milk production.
+You may want to avoid Allegra-D or Claritin-D, as the combination with the decongestant might slow down milk production.

 Heartburn (dyspepsia) can be a common problem for new moms.
-Lack of sleep, a hurried eating schedule, coupled with a baby on your belly, can often be to blame.
+Lack of sleep, a hurried eating schedule, coupled with a baby propped on your belly, can often be to blame.
 But in usual doses, most antacids are safe while nursing.

 Minerals used in antacids, like calcium, magnesium, and aluminum, are also found in human milk.
 Plus, oral absorption of magnesium and aluminum are poor.
 Common products include Tums, Maalox, Mylanta, Gaviscon, Mylicon, or their generics.